top of page

 dry yeast

-Dry yeast is a granular, pourable powder composed of millions of dehydrated single-celled organisms.
-Upon rehydration, they consume the sugar and starch.
+Dry yeast is a granular, pourable powder composed of billions of dehydrated single-celled organisms.
+Upon rehydration, they begin consume the sugars around them.
 Their fermentation reactions are used in such products as bread, booze, coffee and chocolate.

 Yeasts are classified based on their fermentation methods.
 Top-fermenting yeasts such as S. cerevisiae rise to the top during fermentation, and bottom-fermenting yeasts like S. pastorianus settle at the bottom.
 In brewing the former is typically used for ales, the latter for lagers.